 Town Hall, Market Place: open 10am to 4pm everyday – baby changing facilities and accessible.

-Pavilion Gardens Kiosk toilets (next to the Boating Lake): open when the Kiosk is open, currently 11am – 4pm daily.
+Pavilion Gardens Kiosk toilets (next to the Boating Lake): open when the Kiosk is open, currently from 10.30am at weekends only

 Sylvan Car Park: open 10am – 4pm everyday